rmtew/pysrd/README.md

 ## Installation

-Currently Peasauce is prototyped in Python using wxPython to display it's user interface.
-The only installation you need to do, is to ensure the following prerequisites are installed on your computer.
+The only installation you need to do, is to ensure the following prerequisites are installed on your computer, and in the correct locations.

 1. Download and install [Python 2.7](http://python.org/download/) for your platform.
 2. Download and install [Beautiful Soup 4](http://pypi.python.org/pypi/beautifulsoup4/4.1.3) extension module for Python 2.7 on your platform.